 From Valtesiniko square, we pass by the impressive stone built school and access the upper peripheral road of the village, from here the view overlooks all the northern plains.

 We descend to the small country church St. Triada through open landscapes and stunning views.
 The next part of the route traverses an extensive fir forest through a series of artificially widened paths.
 After a short detour for the spring at the location Grias to Lithari, we gain some altitude before going down again near Kria Vrisi fountain from where the path ascends smoothly to the saddle and asphalt road.
-We follow the small forest road though a wooded ridge to the place named Elatakos to the great Grilas meadow, with walnut trees, threshing floors and huts.
-On the western edge of this zone we see Lagkadia Passing by the small Koubliza Spring and the impressive complex of Rapi Watermills.
+We follow the small forest road through a wooded ridge to the place named Elatakos to the great Grilas meadow, with walnut trees, threshing floors and huts.
+On the western edge of this zone, we see Lagkadia Passing by the small Koubliza Spring and the impressive complex of Rapi Watermills.
 We enter Lagkadia (the village of the stone builders) and conclude the Menalon Trail to the war memorial.

 Distance: 13,9 km – 8,07 Miles / Time: 5 hours / Ascent: 596 m. – 1,955 ft / Descent: -775 m. – 2,542 ft / Min.
 Height: 937 m. – 3,074 ft / Max.
 Height: 1,377 m. – 4,517 ft.